 Your new butterfly garden will need attention throughout the growing season.

 Weeds will compete with the desirable plants in your garden.
 So it's a good idea to keep them under control.
 When weeds sprout, make sure to pull them or spray with an herbicide as soon as possible.
 Just be very careful when spraying any herbicide that you don't spray the foliage of the desirable plants in your garden!
 Mulch can help to suppress weeds.
 The application of a granular weed preventer can also be helpful.
-Just know that weed preventers kill the seeds, and if you have plants growing in your butterfly garden that you want to reseed themselves, a weed preventer might kill these seeds, so you might not want to apply a weed preventer.
+Just know that weed preventers kill the seeds of plants that are laying on the ground, so if you have plants growing in your butterfly garden that you want to reseed themselves, a weed preventer might kill these seeds.

-Fertilize your annual and perennial plants as needed during the growing season.
+Fertilize your plants as needed during the growing season.
 You can use a flower food to feed plants, though it's a good idea to know the nutritional needs of specific plants in your garden.
-I always go the safe route and use a "goof proof," non-burning organic plant food in my garden.
+When fertilizing flowering perennials we always go the safe route and use a "goof proof," non-burning organic plant food in our garden.
 When using a fertilizer refer to product label for application rates and instructions.
 Cease fertilization of plants about a month or so before typical first frost date.

 The use of a mulch is an attractive and effective means of controlling weeds and maintaining soil moisture and temperature for the root systems of your plants.
-Mulches that you might consider include shredded wood mulch or pine straw.
-To be effective, the mulch should be applied at about 4 inches thick around the plants.
+Mulches that you might consider include aged shredded or chipped wood mulch.
+By "aged" we mean it has cured for at least 6 months.
+Fresh cut wood mulch can rob much needed nitrogen from the soil.
+To be effective, the aged mulch should be applied at 1 to 2 inches thick around the plants.
 If you are using shredded wood mulch, go no more than 2 inches thick.
-When wood mulches are piled too high, it can block moisture from getting to the soil, and funguses can develop in the mulch as well.
+When wood mulches are piled too high, it can block moisture from getting to the soil and roots of plants.

 Pruning and Deadheading